-Surat, a rural town of about 430 people on the Balonne River, south-central Queensland, is 380 km west of Brisbane and 70 km south of Roma.
+Surat, a rural town on the Balonne River, south-central Queensland, is 380 km west of Brisbane and 70 km south of Roma.
 The area was explored by the New South Wales Surveyor-General, Sir Thomas Mitchell, in 1846, who travelled along the Balonne River.
 A year later Thomas Hall occupied Yambungal the first of numerous pastoral stations in the area that was classified as Maranoa East.

 In 1850 Mitchell arranged for a township site to be chosen for Maranoa East, choosing the Balonne River as the appropriate location.
 Surveyor Burrowes carried out the work, naming the site Surat after the town in West India, north of Bombay, where he had resided.
 Surat was an administrative location with a court of petty sessions and a hotel (1859).
 In 1863 a township survey and sale of town lots occurred.
 Surat was still a place of large pastoral stations, and it was not until 1874 that a school was opened in the small town.